 Face Frame Construction

-Frameless cabinets are also known as European style cabinetry.
+Frameless cabinets are also known as full access or European style cabinetry.
 Typically only cabinet boxes are built and cabinet doors are attached, virtually covering the entire box.
-When cabinets are hung and the doors are added, there is very little space between the cabinet doors.
+When cabinets are in place, you will quickly notice there is very little space between the cabinet doors.
 There are no face frames bordering the perimeter of the cabinets.
-Frameless cabinets lend themselves to a modern look, but can be used in a traditional setting.
-Gossling Woodworking does produce frameless cabinetry.
-Visit our Showroom and see the differences between face frame and frameless cabinets.
+This means you gain 10-15% more storage space!
+Frameless cabinets lend themselves to a modern look, and can be used in any setting.
+Gossling Woodworking crafts customizable frameless cabinetry.
+Visit our Showroom and see the differences between face frame and frameless cabinets in our displays.